Rosemary is a Mediterranean herb that thrives in full sun, well-draining sandy soil, and often does need much water.

 The more sun your rosemary receives is correlated with the concentration of essential oils in the leaves which is responsible for rosemary’s distinctive aroma and flavor.

-More sunlight also increases evaporation from the soil around and lowers humidity to reduce the risk of fungal disease such as root rot.
+More sunlight also increases evaporation from the soil around and lowers humidity to reduce the risk of fungal diseases such as root rot.

 If the rosemary is planted in a garden boarder or raised bed then it is important to transplant it to either a sunnier area or to a pot as a matter of urgency.

-Rosmerary is hardy and can be transplanted at any time of year but the best times are Spring and Fall so they do not have to contend with Summer sun and high temperatures whist they get established.
+Rosemary is hardy and can be transplanted at any time of year but the best times are Spring and Fall so they do not have to contend with Summer sun and high temperatures whilst they get established.

 Replant the rosemary in a sunny spot, 2-3 feet away from other plants in soil that has been amended with horticultural sand or grit for improved drainage (and to emulate the soil conditions of the rosemary’s native environment.